Weight Training: Better Than Botox?

 Here’s why strength training is great for fighting ageing:

-Increased Collagen Production: Regular resistance training, such as weight lifting, can stimulate collagen production which provides structure and elasticity to the skin.
-As we age, collagen production decreases, contributing to wrinkles.
-Weight training can help counteract this by promoting collagen synthesis, improving skin elasticity and potentially reducing the appearance of wrinkles over time.
+Increased Collagen Production: Regular resistance training, such as weight lifting, stimulates collagen production which provides structure and elasticity to the skin.
+Collagen production declines with age, leading to wrinkles.
+Weight training helps counteract this by promoting collagen synthesis, improving skin elasticity and potentially reducing the appearance of wrinkles over time.

 Hormonal Benefits: Weight training boosts the production of certain hormones, including growth hormone and testosterone, both of which play a role in skin health.
-Growth hormone, for instance, helps in tissue repair and regeneration, which can help with skin renewal and potentially prevent the formation of wrinkles.
+Growth hormone, for instance, helps in tissue repair and regeneration, which helps with skin renewal and potentially prevents the formation of wrinkles.

-Reduction of Overall Body Fat: Weight training increases muscle mass and can help reduce body fat.
-A lower body fat percentage, especially when combined with muscle building, can lead to a more sculpted appearance and less sagging, which might make skin on the body appear smoother.
+Reduction of Overall Body Fat: Weight training increases muscle mass and helps reduce body fat.
+Lower body fat and increased muscle create a more sculpted look with smoother skin.

 Weight training vs botox: The verdict